WDI-SEA/react-github-issues/README.md

 -  Build a _**simplified**_ clone of the [Github Issues pages](https://github.com/facebook/react/issues) for the _react_ repo Using **React**, **React Router** and the **Github API**

 ![Github Issues](./media/react_issues.png)

+## Prerequisites

+* Students are able to make API calls from a React component (via useEffect for functional components or via componentDidMount for class-based ones)
+* Students have used React Router
+* Students are familiar with Github's Markdown syntax
 ___
 ## Requirements
 Your clone should have the following features: